opnfv/yardstick/docs/userguide/02-methodology.rst

 :ref:`Table1 <table2_1>`, :ref:`Table2 <table2_2>` and
 :ref:`Table3 <table2_3>`.

-In OPNFV Brahmaputra release, generic test cases covering aspects of the listed metrics are available; further OPNFV releases will provide extended testing of these metrics.
+In OPNFV Colorado release, generic test cases covering aspects of the listed metrics are available; further OPNFV releases will provide extended testing of these metrics.
 The view of available Yardstick test cases cross ETSI definitions in